Search Integration And The Panl Response Object

 2. Use the dynamic maximum and minimum that are passed through in the facet.

-Using the hard coded values will enable you to also use the minimum and maximum value replacement, whilst using the dynamic values will not.
+Using the hard coded values will enable you to also use the minimum and maximum value replacement, whilst using the dynamic values will not (unless of course either, or both of the dynamic values match the minimum and maximum).

 If you are using the hard-coded values, it is recommended that the minimum and maximum wildcard properties are set to true.